Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Kentavious Caldwell-Pope included, hit the court versus the Los Angeles Lakers at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 8:30 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-If you'd like to make predictions on Caldwell-Pope's performance, we break down his available prop bets, using stats and trends, below.
+If you'd like to place a bet on Caldwell-Pope's props, we look at his available ones, providing some stats and trends, below.

 Kentavious Caldwell-Pope Prop Bets vs. the Lakers